mo-sangha/book/chapters/1.typ

 ]

 In phase 1 we are introduced to the fruit (11th bhumi) as the path.
+This very simple clear light awareness becomes the foundation for one's own refuge and serves as the ultimate teacher.
+Dzogchen Guru Yoga means adopting awareness as the Buddha, a pure aspect of mind which can be leaned on for the deepest insight.

 #quote(block: true, attribution: [Jigme Lingpa @lotsawa-directly-seeing])[
   The essential point of the Great Perfection is this clear, naked awareness---our mind,